Blog Post

 Crannogs have the same post hole outline as round houses

-Another survey by this group reported 2020 some findings and dates, which accidentally supported my Post-Glacial Flooding Hypothesis.
+Another survey by this group, reported in 2020, included some findings and dates that accidentally supported my Post-Glacial Flooding Hypothesis.
 They carbon tested pits in the landscape and came up with yet another ludicrous theory about a ‘late Neolithic pit structure’, as they have found clusters of pit features (of the same size and depth as we saw in the Stonehenge ditch), which they imagine was a giant ring 1.2miles in diameter surrounding Durrington Walls – which the authors suggested is a ‘marker’ to strangers not to approach!

 Neolithic Ditches North Section - part of a Palaeochannel Dyke – connecting it to the Avon